numberly/flask-stupe/README.rst

 *a.k.a. « Flask on steroids »*

-A better Flask biased towards marshmallow_ and MongoDB_ users!
+A better Flask inclined towards marshmallow_ and MongoDB_ users!

 Features
 ========